aleynaer/aleynaer/README.md

 ### Hi there 👋

 - I'm a newbie who wants to master as a data-bender :seedling:
-- I'm currently a Ph.D. student at YTU :star2:
+- I'm a Ph.D. candidate at YTU :star2:
 - I'm currently working at DCAT Group as Jr. BI Consultant

 You can also reach me here;